d-tool/d-tool.github.io/README.md

 # d-tool Helpdesk
 A mIRC addon script <br><br>
-It can execute several commands and functions on text from IRC channels <br>
+It can execute several functions on text from IRC channels <br>
-'Nuff said